 Industries leading the way towards automated data entry

-Here are some of the major industries that are pioneering automation in data entry.
+Here are some of the major industries that are pioneering automation in data entry and improving productivity.
 Let’s look at how they implement it and the benefits they derive from it.

 The categorization of any amount owed by your company, your accounts payable (AP) process is responsible for managing debts and invoices.
 Here’s how this field is automating data entry: